huggingface/diffusers/docs/source/en/training/distributed_inference.md

 flush()
 ```

 Load the diffusion transformer next which has 12.5B parameters.
 This time, set `device_map="auto"` to automatically distribute the model across two 16GB GPUs.
 The `auto` strategy is backed by [Accelerate](https://hf.co/docs/accelerate/index) and available as a part of the [Big Model Inference](https://hf.co/docs/accelerate/concept_guides/big_model_inference) feature.
 It starts by distributing a model across the fastest device first (GPU) before moving to slower devices like the CPU and hard drive if needed.

-Assign the maximum amount of memory for each GPU to allocate with the `max_memory` parameter.
+The trade-off of storing model parameters on slower devices is slower inference latency.

 ```py
 from diffusers import FluxTransformer2DModel